Economics / Economics (Econometrics) / Economics (Finance) MSc

-See our eligibility requirements for more details.
+See our eligibility requirements online for more details.

-If, after reading our eligibility requirements, you are unsure if you qualify, you are welcome to email (email@example.com) a scanned transcript of your marks for informal feedback.
+If, after reading our eligibility requirements, you are unsure if you qualify, you are welcome to email email@example.com a scanned transcript of your marks for informal feedback

 Check whether your international qualifications meet our general entry requirements:

-an undergraduate or masters degree, that was taught and assessed in English in a majority English speaking country as defined by UK Visas and Immigration
+We also accept an undergraduate or postgraduate degree that has been taught and assessed in English in a majority English speaking country, as defined by UK Visas and Immigration:

 Find out more about our language requirements: